Sutta Kadhai: Critical reception

 The film received mixed reviews.
-Baradwaj Rangan wrote "Subu has a superb eye for the absurd.
+Baradwaj Rangan from The Hindu wrote "Subu has a superb eye for the absurd.
 The film is filled with borderline-surreal non sequiturs, some of which are downright Monty Pythonesque.
 The problem is that the director feels compelled to connect these bits through a “story,” and the plot, even at an hour and 45 minutes, is a major drag".
 Behindwoods wrote: "Though director Subu's intelligence and wit can't be questioned, this murder mystery never takes itself seriously and resolves too conveniently in the end.
 The twists straighten themselves out, all too easily.
 If the movie had offered more laugh-worthy moments, particularly in the second half, the end product could have been memorable".
 Indiaglitz wrote: "Sutta Kadhai' is a bright idea, which could have followed a more gripping screenplay to keep the audience involved, than just complete the procedure of getting the film done.
 The minor details to keep this movie stand out, have been taken utmost care to be accomplished with".